LucasBehrendt/investorsclub/README.md

 ### Cloning

-The repositoty for the website can be cloned to a local machine.
+The repository for the website can be cloned to a local machine.
 The cloning procedure pulls down a full copy of all the data on GitHub.com at that time.
 The steps required for the clone are:

 1. Navigate to the main page of the repository you wish to clone.